shisa-ai/M-IFEval/README.md

 > Update (2025-11-10): Updated `ja:keywords:frequency` to count keyword occurrences via substring matching (regex with `re.escape`) instead of relying on tokenization.
 This prevents false negatives when Japanese morphological analyzers split compounds (e.g., `大聖堂`).
 Tests added in `tests/test_keyword_frequency_substring.py`.

+> Update (2025-11-10): Updated `ja:keywords:forbidden_words` to use substring matching instead of token-surface matching (Janome).
+This ensures compounds and decorated text are properly flagged without depending on morphological splits.
+Covered by `tests/test_forbidden_words_substring.py`.

 ## Table of Contents
 - [**🏆 Leader board**](#-leader-board)
 - [**⚙️ How to run**](#️-how-to-run)